 These treats are made with chicken, beef, and lamb and are shaped into small bones to ensure you can grab them easily and hand them over to your dog.
 They are designed with a moist texture to help your dog easily chew and swallow it on the go.

 We chose this treat for the list because it is made with NO artificial colours or flavours.

 Training has never been as easy as could be!
 Try Barker and Barker Low Fat Dog Training Treats to help encourage your pooch to listen to your commands.
 These tasty little treats are made to be low in fat and salt content, so they can be used for those dogs who are on a diet too.

 The treat itself has only 0.3 calories per piece, so you will feel confident using them to train.
 One thing to keep in mind is that these treats are made with human-grade ingredients and are both grain and cereal free, so they are ideal for those who may suffer from grain allergies.

 Each one of the treats is made to fit in your pocket and will not crumble, so rewarding your pooch is as simple as can be.

 If you want to provide your dog with a good value reward after he listens to you, choose the Extra Select Puppy Treats.
 Each one of these crunchy biscuits will please your dog and keep you happy as you watch your pooch enjoy in his or her delight.
 Each of the treats is shaped like a bone and comes in attractive colours to entice your dog and catch his or her eye.

 These treats are the perfect treat and will fit in your pocket with ease.
 The puppy treat itself has a vanilla flavour that dogs love and is designed to be soft on your pup’s teeth too.
 This product can be used for all dogs ages 3 months and up.
-It is a great puppy training treat for use in the UK.
+It is also one of the best puppy training treats in the UK.